RickStrahl/VirtualFoxFest2021-FoxProRest/Documents/Markdown/FoxProAndREST.md

 ```

 ### JSON Serialization and Parsing
 Next you need a JSON serializer that can turn your FoxPro objects into JSON, and turn JSON back into FoxPro objects, values or collections.
-I'm going to use `wwJsonSerializer` here since that's all I use, but there are other open source libraries available as well.
-The logic should be similar.
+I'm going to use `wwJsonSerializer` here that's all I use, but there are other open source libraries available as well.
+The logic is similar.

 #### Objects, Values and Collections
 Using  `wwJsonSerializer` to turn a FoxPro object into a JSON looks something like this: